Original-Eye/cordova-plugin-daisy-openfilenative/README.md

 # OpenFileNative

 fork from https://github.com/markeeftb/FileOpener
+and then forked from: https://github.com/andischerer/cordova-plugin-openfilenative

 @author Andreas Scherer
+updated by Steve Clements

 Simple Plugin which allows yout to open various local and remote files (jpg, png, pdf, ...) in native Device App.
 The file mime-type must be supported and you have to install a native App (e.g. Adobe Reader to view PDF Files) to open it.